microsoft/azurelinux/toolkit/tools/imagecustomizer/docs/configuration.md

 Scripts to run against the image just before the image is finalized.

 These scripts are run under a chroot of the customized OS.

+Note: Scripts must be in the same directory or a child directory of the directory that contains the config file.

 Example: